Nilmil0838/Weather-App/README.md

 ```bash
 python app.py
 ```
-Visit 'http://localhost:3000' in your web browser to access the app.
+Visit the local host the app is running on in your web browser to access the app.

 ## Features
 - **Real-time Weather Information:** Get the latest weather updates for any given location.